White pattern header image

 Risk Risk Category Current Likelihood Current Consequences Mitigating actions

 Dry periods or drought conditions in the Waitaki or the Waiau catchments may reduce water levels and significantly affect our generation capability.
-Financial Unlikely Serious Meridian has a number of mitigations in place to manage water during a dry period, including wholesale hedge products and a demand response agreement with NZAS to enable demand response flexibility through to the end of 2024.
+Financial, Reputational Unlikely Serious Meridian has a number of mitigations in place to manage water during a dry period, including wholesale hedge products and a demand response agreement with NZAS to enable demand response flexibility.

 Emerging Risks